Tommy Macpherson: Personal life

 In 1953 Macpherson married Jean Henrietta, the daughter of David Butler Wilson.
 She is a patroness of the Royal Caledonian Ball.
 They had two sons and a daughter.
-Macpherson's Highlands seat was Balival House, near Newtonmore, in the heart of the ancestral lands of the Clan Macpherson.
+Macpherson's Highlands seat was Balavil House, near Newtonmore, in the heart of the ancestral lands of the Clan Macpherson.

 Macpherson was appointed a Deputy Lieutenant of Greater London in 1977, and served as High Sheriff of Greater London in 1983.
 He was knighted in the 1992 New Year Honours, receiving the accolade from the Queen at Buckingham Palace on 17 March 1992.
 In 1985/86 he served as Prime Warden of the Worshipful Company of Dyers and between 2001 and 2005 he was President of the Highland Society of London.

 Beside his British decorations, he was also a Knight of the Legion of Honour and was awarded the Croix de Guerre (2 Palms and Star) and was personally awarded a papal knighthood from the Pope.

 Death

 Macpherson died aged 94 on 6 November 2014.
 A memorial service was held at St Columba's Church of Scotland in Pont Street, Knightsbridge, London, with the eulogy given by Malcolm Rifkind.
-Others present included Jeffrey Archer and his wife, Mary Weeden, and Mr & Mrs Alexander Hay of Duns Castle, Berwickshire.
+Others present included Jeffrey Archer and his wife, Mary, and Mr & Mrs Alexander Hay of Duns Castle, Berwickshire.